Frequently Asked Questions - Princeton Theological Seminary

 Princeton Theological Seminary requires that applicants for whom English is not a primary language take one of the following English proficiency tests:

-Such applicants should register for one of these tests at the earliest opportunity, as scoring and processing take considerable time and the results must be received by January 15.
+Such applicants should register for one of these tests at the earliest opportunity, as scoring and processing take considerable time and the results must be received by the application deadline.

 Required English proficiency test scores for Princeton Theological Seminary are as follows: